ProofBridge: Auto-Formalization of Natural Language Proofs in Lean via Joint Embeddings: Related Work

-\emph{Key Differences:} Unlike AFPS approaches that assume FL theorems as input, our work addresses the more challenging task of generating theorem-proof pairs in FL from an NL input.
+\emph{Key Differences:} Unlike AFPS approaches that assume FL theorems as input, our work addresses the more challenging task of generating theorem+proof pairs in FL from an NL input.

-\textbf{Retrieval-Augmented Learning for Mathematics.} Recent work has explored retrieval-augmented approaches for mathematical reasoning, though not specifically for auto-formalization.
-TLAPS~\citep{zhou2025retrieval} retrieves previously verified proofs to assist with proof generation, while COPRA~\citep{thakur2023language} uses retrieval to select relevant lemmas and guide proof search.
+\textbf{Retrieval-Augmented Learning for Mathematics.} Recent work has explored retrieval-augmented mathematical reasoning, though not specifically for auto-formalization.
+TLAPS~\citep{zhou2025retrieval} retrieves verified proofs to aid proof generation, while COPRA~\citep{thakur2023language} and REAL-Prover~\citep{shen2025real} retrieve lemmas or theorems to guide proof search.
+These methods rely on plain-text encoding.
+LeanSearch~\citep{gao2024semantic}, HERALD~\citep{gao2024herald}, and RAutoformalizer~\citep{liu2025rethinking} also use plain-text encoders for FL theorem retrieval; however, as shown in Section~\ref{sec:exptresults}, this does not extend to the more demanding task of FL theorem+proof pair retrieval.

-\emph{Key Differences:} Our joint embedding approach enables cross-modal retrieval between natural language and formal theorems, which is essential for proof auto-formalization but not addressed by existing retrieval-augmented mathematical reasoning systems.
+\emph{Key Differences:} Our joint embedding enables NL/FL cross-modal retrieval of theorem+proof pairs and encodes the DAG structure of Lean proofs, unlike plain-text encoders.
+Capturing proof-structure semantics is essential for proof auto-formalization and is not addressed by existing tool-chains.

-\textbf{Positioning our contributions.} \ourTool{} makes several novel contributions relative to existing approaches: \textit{(a) Unified Proof Auto-Formalization:} We address complete translation (theorem + proof) rather than treating theorem formalization and proof synthesis separately. \textit{(b) Joint Semantic Embedding:} Our contrastive learning framework for aligning NL and FL proofs is novel, enabling effective cross-modal retrieval. \textit{(c) Retrieval-Augmented Translation:} We are the first to apply retrieval-augmented fine-tuning and generation to auto-formalization, leveraging semantic relationships between FL proofs to guide translation. \textit{(d) Rigorous Evaluation:} We introduce systematic metrics for proof auto-formalization, including type correctness via bi-directional equivalence rather than proxy measures.
-This combination of joint embedding, retrieval augmentation, and unified translation distinguishes our approach from prior work.
+\textbf{Positioning our contributions.} The combination of joint embedding, retrieval augmentation, and unified translation distinguishes \ourTool{} from prior work: \textit{(a) Unified Proof Auto-Formalization:} We address complete translation (theorem + proof) rather than treating theorem formalization and proof synthesis separately. \textit{(b) Joint Semantic Embedding:} Our contrastive learning framework for aligning NL and FL proofs is novel, enabling effective cross-modal retrieval. \textit{(c) Retrieval-Augmented Translation:} We are the first to apply retrieval-augmented fine-tuning and generation to auto-formalization, leveraging semantic relationships of FL proofs to guide translation. \textit{(d) Rigorous Evaluation:} We introduce systematic metrics for proof auto-formalization, covering type checking and semantic correctness via bi-directional equivalence proofs instead of proxy measures.